AdaCore/learn/courses/intro-to-spark/book/04_State_Abstraction.rst

 Abstraction is a key concept in programming as it can drastically simplify both implementation and code maintenance.
 It is particularly well suited to SPARK and its modular analysis.
-This course explains what state abstraction is and how it can be specified in SPARK.
+This section explains what state abstraction is and how it can be specified in SPARK.
 We will provide details on how it impacts GNATprove's analysis both in terms of information flow and in terms of proof of program properties.